thesamprice/micropython/ports/rtems/README.md

 ## Building the Port

-Run make (replace the path with your own):
+Run make (replace the prefix path with your own):

 ```
-$ RTEMS_MAKEFILE_PATH=~/rtems-workspace/rtems/7/i386-rtems7/pc686 make
+$ RTEMS_PREFIX=~/rtems-workspace/rtems/7 RTEMS_VERSION=7 RTEMS_BSP=i386/pc686 make
 ```

 This generates a `build/` directory with objects that can be directly linked with an RTEMS Application.

 TODO: add example application code or link to one